Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Intellectual property and data protection} means that in a workplace context, the employer should have control over employee data for the purpose of protecting the company's intellectual property and sensitive data.
 P11, who works in our university's development office, mentioned the following as a reason why work emails should be controlled by the employer: \textit{``what type of information are we emailing donors?
 Or the sensitive information that we have about donors: who are we sending that to?
-It should be only internal.''} Intellectual property and data protection was mentioned by 6 participants for operating systems, 1 participant for browsers, 4 participants for email, 2 participants for search engines, 2 participants for chat applications, and was mentioned by 9 unique participants.
+It should be only internal.''} Other data to keep private includes \textit{``proprietary information''} (P6) and \textit{``copyright material...[and] intellectual property''} (P14), for example if a company is \textit{``developing some sort of product that's not yet public...and [someone is] emailing it to someone out of the organization''} (P10).
+P8 and P14 both mentioned keeping data private to protect an organization's image or public relations.